a-type/giphy-test/README.md

 To be honest, I kind of wanted to try to make a masonry grid anyway.
 It's a fun challenge.
 I needed a good starting point, so I referred to Giphy's source code and noticed they're using one of their packages, `@giphy/js-util`, to do measurements on the GIF images, which I could also build from.

 But as long as I'm making one from scratch, why not make it better?
 Giphy's Grid relied on the user supplying a static width, which makes responsiveness a bit more fiddly to pull off.
 It's easy enough to measure the width of an element, so I could incorporate that to bring some intelligence to the layout.

+Another thing missing from Giphy's implementation is virtualization.
+When GIFs are offscreen, there's no reason to keep rendering them.
+One of the nice things about a masonry layout is that, while it can be trickier to implement, it makes virtualization pretty simple since all elements are positioned in an absolute sense.
+You simply don't render the elements you can't see anymore.
+To accomplish that, I just had to track scroll position and incorporate it into my masonry calculations.

+#### Improvements to state and request efficiency

+The nice thing about moving the Giphy data into my state store is that I now have a cached data item for each GIF I can lookup by ID at my command.
+That means I can eliminate the unnecessary fetch of a GIF when I open it in lightbox mode.
+Instead, I just select the GIF out of my store when the user chooses one by storing its ID.
+I removed the extra request and replaced it with a selector, which worked great.

+#### Fixing duplication

+One of the quirks of pulling infinite paginated items is that items can be duplicated when you don't have a stable cursor-based pagination system.
+Giphy uses offset-based pagination, so duplicate items show up occasionally.
+React dutifully warns when it detects items with identical `key` props in the list, which is how I picked up on it.

+To fix that, I had to implement a basic list deduplication technique using the id of each GIF object.
+It's kind of a classic interview puzzle I guess.
+I did it using a hash map, storing the count of each id on a first pass of the list, then decrementing those counts on a second pass until they reached 0 before adding the item back to a new list.
+Harder to explain in words, but [the code is documented](./src/utils/deduplicateById.ts) and unit tested just to be sure.

+#### Polish

+The rest of my time during this session was just polishing the details.
+I added an animation as GIFs appear onscreen - nothing much, just a small touch.
+I also made the lightbox expand to take up 3/4 of the screen width.

 ## CRA boilerplate